spilin/mincer/README.md

     pg_search [{ :columns => %w{employees.full_name companies.name} }, :ignore_case => true ]

+If you set `prefix_matching` attribute to true - lexemes in a tsquery can will be labeled with * to specify prefix matching.

+    pg_search [{ :columns => %w{employees.full_name companies.name} }, :prefix_matching => true ]

-Options like `unaccent`, `any_word`, `ignore_case` can be set to be used only on query or document.
+Options like `unaccent`, `any_word`, `ignore_case`, `prefix_matching` can be set to be used only on query or document.
 In Example if you use specific column that already has unaccented and lowercased text with GIN/GIST index and do not want to additionally use `unaccent` or `ignore_case` functions on that column(because this will cause index not to work) -you can disable those options.
 Ex.

     pg_search [{ :columns => %w{employees.full_name} }, :ignore_case => {query: true} ]